Tutelina Mill, Great Welnetham

 Tutelina Mill, also known as Clarke's Mill, is a Grade II listed tower mill at Great Welnetham, Suffolk, England which has been conserved.

 History

-Tutelina Mill was built in 1865.
+Tutelina Mill was built in 1865 and shares its name with a Roman harvest goddess (now usually known as Tutilina).
 A steam mill was erected nearby.
 The windmill worked by wind until 1910.
 The sails were removed in 1916, and the mill was worked by a Crossley engine until the mid-1960s.

 Description

 Tutelina Mill is a small four storey tower mill.
 The tower is 28 ft 6 in to the curb.
 It had a domed cap, winded by a fantail.
 The four Patent sails drove two pairs of millstones.
 The wallower is cast iron with wooden teeth, carried on a cast iron upright shaft.
 The great spur wheel is also cast iron with wooden teeth.